nrymarz/ThanksgivingRecipes/README.md

 The gems required to use this app are: nokogiri and open-uri

 ## Usage
+Download this app by cloning this repo.

-To run the application execute the run file by typing './bin/run'
+Run the application execute the run file by typing './bin/run'

 ## Check out the demo
 Watch a demonstration of this application here: https://www.youtube.com/watch?v=I7SSOWxeb3M